Kon Ka Kinh National Park: Topography

 The altitude of this park varies from 570 m (in valley of Ba River to 1,748 m (Kon Ka Kinh peak).
 Streams from the eastern part of the park are a water source for the Ba River, a twisted river running north–south until it meets the confluence A Yun River and then changes its direction to northwest–southeast before emptying into the South China Sea in Tuy Hòa city; while to the west of the river lie distributaries of the Mekong river.
 Owing to the sloping topography, rivers in this park are short, run fast, and create many waterfalls.

 Kon Ka Kinh National Park contains 33,565 ha of natural forest, accounting for 80% of the total national park area.
 It is home to a variety of montane habitat types.
-There are about 20 square kilometres of broad leaf and needle leaf trees, primarily Pomu (Fokienia hodginsii).
+There are about 20 square kilometres of broad leaf and conifer trees, primarily Pomu (Fokienia hodginsii).

 Biological diversity

 Flora

 Due to the characteristics of its topography, climate, soil conditions, and other factors, this park contains a great deal of biodiversity.
 It is home to: